Obesity Discrimination and Gastric Bypass Surgery

 Consider Laparoscopic Gastric Bypass Surgery if you are morbidly obese.

-There are certain non-surgical options also available like endoscopic intra-gastric balloon which are available these days to lose weight for overweight people.
+There are certain non-surgical options also available like endoscopic intra-gastric balloons which are available these days to lose weight for overweight people.

-These methods are temporary but might result in good outcomes in people who are serious and motivated.
+These methods are temporary but might result in good outcomes for people who are serious and motivated.

 Women’s Health and Gastric Bypass Surgery

 In recent years obesity among Indian women has increased exponentially.
-According to the national family health survey, obesity rates double every 10 years in India.
-Over all 16% women in the country and up to 50% women in Delhi are overweight or obese.
+According to the National Family Health Survey, obesity rates double every 10 years in India.
+Over 16% of women in the country and up to 50% of women in Delhi are overweight or obese.
 With this growing menace more and more women who conceive also happen to be obese.

-There are additional risks to babies born to such mothers, such as those of developmental anomalies, intra uterine deaths, preterm deliveries.
-These babies have increased life-time risk of developing diabetes and high blood pressure.
+There are additional risks to babies born to such mothers, such as developmental anomalies, intrauterine deaths, and preterm deliveries.
+These babies have an increased lifetime risk of developing diabetes and high blood pressure.

-In addition to sustained weight loss, there is also resolution or improvement in obesity related diseases after gastric bypass surgery.
-Diabetes mellitus, hypertension, OSA, fatty liver disease, joint pains are just a few among them.
-There is also improvement in fertility, menstrual cycles and ovulation so much so that infertile obese ladies have conceived normally after weight loss treatment.
-They give birth to babies with lower risk of cardiovascular complications or birth defects.
+In addition to sustained weight loss, there is also resolution or improvement in obesity-related diseases after gastric bypass surgery.
+Diabetes mellitus, hypertension, OSA, fatty liver disease, and joint pains are just a few among them.
+There is also improvement in fertility, menstrual cycles, and ovulation so much so that infertile obese ladies have conceived normally after weight loss treatment.
+They give birth to babies with a lower risk of cardiovascular complications or birth defects.

-After gastric bypass surgery, pregnancy is better avoided for a minimum of 12 months, as by that time the mother has resumed normal diet, she has been allowed to achieve full weight loss and most important, the baby is not exposed to maternal rapid weight loss environment or maternal malnutrition.
+After gastric bypass surgery, pregnancy is better avoided for a minimum of 12 months.
+As by that time the mother has resumed her normal diet, and she has been allowed to achieve full weight loss.
+Most importantly, the baby is not exposed to maternal rapid weight loss environment or maternal malnutrition.